lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - environment-specific startup
 - top-level initialization that cannot be represented as a reusable module

-Everything below that level should normally be delegated to ModuleScripts.
+Everything below that level should normally be delegated to **ModuleScripts**.

 ---